 Benchmarking the Transmission Rule Extension: There are several ways to prioritize traffic through specific WDTX rules, bound to a particular flow entry.
 We investigate, as a benchmark, the effect of assigning a meta transmission rate and a medium access priority, on the latency and MAC layer retransmissions of a single flow.
-To this end, we first study the effect on MAC layer retransmissions (cf. Figure 4(b)) when assigning a per-flow transmission rule to a latency sensitive UDP flow.
+To this end, we first study the effect on MAC layer retransmissions (cf. Figure 5(b)) when assigning a per-flow transmission rule to a latency sensitive UDP flow.
 In our experiment, we use two OPENSDWN APs and two clients.
 Each client is connected to one of the APs in our indoor testbed.
 We start generating best effort TCP traffic on the link between one AP and client, and start a latency sensitive flow on the link between the other client and the AP.
-In the beginning, the latency sensitive flow and the background traffic are treated equally, which results in a round trip time (RTT) of roughly 8 ms. Next we assign the best probability rate (BPR) to the flow; this leaves the RTT unchanged.
-When changing the medium access to the highest priority (AC:VO), i.e., the voice access category, the RTT drops by half to less than 4 ms as depicted in Figure Figure 4(a).
-This is as expected since a higher medium access probability constitutes a change in the RTT.
-Note, in today's home network traffic is typically sent as best effort and rarely differentiated as in OPENSDWN.
-However, only looking at the RTT of an UDP flow is not sufficient as it does not take the MAC-layer (L2) packet loss into account; this however has a significant effect on the jitter and performance of transport protocols (L4) such as TCP.
-Thus, we next study the effect of the meta transmission rates on the packet loss.
-We assign a WDTX entry to the OF flow rule that matches the flow, and assign the best probability rate and highest medium access priority (AC:VO) which increases the transmission probability on the L2.
-Figure 4(b) shows that this significantly reduces the MAC layer retransmissions compared to default flow properties.
-We conclude that combining the medium access strategy by a meta transmission rate within OPENSDWN significantly reduces the number of MAC layer retransmissions, and the the RTT by roughly 50%.
-That said, OPENSDWN can achieve a per-flow resource utilization which is better suited for the diversity of traffic requirements in today's home networks.
+In the beginning, the latency sensitive flow and the background traffic are treated equally, which results in a round trip time

+(a) Flows sent as BE do not experience significantly more retransmissions in the presence of higher prioritized traffic.